ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 child the proper way to express their feelings, healthy coping methods for anger, and work to understand

-why a child is being uncooperative and how factors contributing to poor behavior can be remedied.
+why a child is being uncooperative and how factors contributing to poor behavior can be remedied. - It prepares children for the real world.

 Young children struggling with behavioral issues or Autism Spectrum Disorders will grow into adults